tomking/resume/README.md

 # resume
-A repository to house my resume
+A repository that will soon house my resume, it is currently being migrated from a different format.